shiryel/nixjail/README.md

 # NixJail
-A simple bwrap wrapper for nixpkgs
+Sandbox your nixpkgs easily with bwrap!

 ## Features